nickbrandt/GitLab/doc/user/group/value_stream_analytics/index.md

    etc.

-To sum up, anything that doesn't follow [GitLab flow](../../../topics/gitlab_flow.md) is not tracked and the Value Stream Analytics dashboard doesn not present any data for:
+To sum up, anything that doesn't follow [GitLab flow](../../../topics/gitlab_flow.md) is not tracked and the Value Stream Analytics dashboard does not present any data for:

 - Merge requests that do not close an issue.
 - Issues not labeled with a label present in the Issue Board or for issues not assigned a milestone.